Medtronic's Infuse sales drop seen worsening

 By Debra Sherman

-CHICAGO A new analysis showing a link between Medtronic Inc's growth protein used in spine surgery and cancer is likely to hasten the product's sales decline and calls for new scrutiny from health officials, analysts and doctors said.
+CHICAGO, Nov 7 A new analysis showing a link between Medtronic Inc's (MDT.N) growth protein used in spine surgery and cancer is likely to hasten the product's sales decline and calls for new scrutiny from health officials, analysts and doctors said.

 Infuse is approved for use in some spinal fusion surgeries, in conjunction with another Medtronic product, to help join, or fuse, discs in the lower back.
 It is also approved for repair of the shin bone and some dental procedures.